jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     :align: center

     Programmable logic array (PLA) mapping three inputs to four outputs.
-This figure shows how the general design of an array of and gates followed by an array of or gates can be scaled up.
+This figure shows how the general design of an array of AND gates followed by an array of OR gates can be scaled up.